 The design and implementation of any concept of work organisation and management has its own tools.
 To date lean tools have been applied and confirmed in practice in leading global companies.
-In this unit, the most important lean tools that will be examined are: Kaizen, Value Stream Mapping, Workplace Organisation, Visual

-Management Techniques and One Piece Flow.
+In this unit, the most important lean tools that will be examined are: Kaizen, Value Stream Mapping, Workplace Organisation, Visual Management Techniques and One Piece Flow.

-On completion of this unit the learner will be able to:

-1. Defend the pull approach and the 5S tool methodology;

-2. Evaluate the approach of the continuous search for small improvements;

-3. Explain the cellular manufacturing approach and the just in time tool;

-4. Assess the role of visual management techniques in different areas;

-Analyse the mistake-proofing toolbox;

-6. Estimate and judge the concept of Total Preventive Maintenance and the

-Standard Work approach.
+- 1. Defend the pull approach and the 5S tool methodology; - 2.
+Evaluate the approach of the continuous search for small improvements; - 3.
+Explain the cellular manufacturing approach and the just in time tool; - 4.
+Assess the role of visual management techniques in different areas; - 5.
+Analyse the mistake-proofing toolbox; - 6.
+Estimate and judge the concept of Total Preventive Maintenance and the Standard Work approach.